eclipse-ibeji/ibeji/docs/design/modules/digital_twin_graph/README.md

 ## <a name="provider-contract">Provider Contract</a>

-The provider operations that will initally be supported by the digital twin graph are: Get, Set and Invoke.
+The provider operations that will initially be supported by the digital twin graph are: Get, Set and Invoke.

 Providers that want to participate in the digital twin graph, will need to do the following:
 <ul>